exonum/exonum-java-binding/exonum-java-binding/cryptocurrency-demo/Readme.md

 - [git](https://git-scm.com/downloads)
 - [Node.js with npm](https://nodejs.org/en/download/)
 - The [system dependencies](https://exonum.com/doc/version/0.10/get-started/install/) of Exonum.
 You do _not_ need to manually fetch and compile Exonum.
+- You should have `Exonum Java App` installed and configured.
+The `exonum-java` binary should be availble via `PATH` environment variable.
 - [Rust 1.32.0](https://rustup.rs/).
 To install a specific Rust version, you can use the following command:
   ```bash
   rustup install 1.32.0